Ton Scherpenzeel

+Solo albums

 Ton's first solo album (1978) was an adaptation of Le carnaval des animaux by French classical music composer Camille Saint-Saëns.
-His second solo album, Heart of the Universe (with singer Chris Rainbow), came in 1984 and is a combination of instrumental and vocal tracks.
+His second solo album, Heart of the Universe (with singer Chris Rainbow), was released in 1984 and is a combination of instrumental and vocal tracks.
 In 1991, Scherpenzeel released his third solo album Virgin Grounds, under the pseudonym Orion.
-In 1998 he played a synth solo on the song "Cosmic Fusion", from Ayreon's album Into the Electric Castle, a rock opera on which Edward Reekers, also of Kayak, played one of the main roles.
+In 1998 he played a synth solo on the song "Cosmic Fusion", from Ayreon's album Into the Electric Castle, a rock opera on which Kayak vocalist Edward Reekers played one of the main roles.
 In 2013 Scherpenzeel released his fourth solo CD, The Lion's Dream.